SUMIK01/Axon-company-Products-Performance-analysis/README.md

 8. Go through each tables and columns and data cleaning and formatting done.
 9. calculated columns generated based on existing columns.

+### Exploratory Data Analysis

+EDA involved exploring the sales data to answer key questions, such as:

+- To display the top 10 products sold from product line available.
+- To Calculate how much revenue generated from each product line .
+- To know year on year growth of sales and profit
+- To find Who are the top customers in each category
+- To find Country wise sales .
+- Top performing employees.
+- Calculate the pendency in payment by Customers and Countries.
+- To show the market share of top brands
+- To show trend of sales over time for each car model
+- Which office is most performing .